 But this scene is important because the Robinsons must save their sister/daughter from the ice.
 Chipping away at it isn’t the answer but Wil Robsinson comes up with a brilliant idea.
 Let’s burn her out!
 Magnesium (Mg) + H2O + fire (sparks) = an exothermic reaction (lots of heat), yielding MgOH + H2 (magnesium hydroxide and hydrogen gas).
 Where do you find elemental Mg?
 (Answer: almost no where) but on this planet they are on, it apparently makes up some of the *mountains.* Mountains of Mg all over the surface.

-Magnesium is not found in it elemental form naturally, especially in an oxygen environment.
-Mg is not stable especially in the presence of oxygen.
+Magnesium is not found in it elemental form naturally—Mg is not stable especially in the presence of oxygen.
 It is an Alkali Earth Metal and is reactive… especially in the presence of H2O and oxygen.
-Mg will bubble when coming into contact with water (note: we see rain I the same scene) and will simply oxidize in the presence of oxygen yielding MgO (magnesium oxide).
+Mg will bubble when coming into contact with water (note: we see rain in the same scene) and will simply oxidize in the presence of oxygen yielding MgO (magnesium oxide).
 Here is the Robinson family on a planet with magnesium mountains, oxygen/nitrogen atmosphere, with ice and rain, and lightning, and somehow there hasn’t been some extreme natural disaster.

 Now a few people have had some counter arguments: